sourcegraph/sourcegraph-public-snapshot/doc/api/stream_api/index.md

 > event stream format will be documented in the [CHANGELOG](https://github.com/sourcegraph/sourcegraph/blob/main/CHANGELOG.md).

-The Stream API is a simple way to consume search results and related metadata as a stream.
+With the Stream API you can consume search results and related metadata as a stream of events.
 The Sourcegraph UI calls the Stream API for all interactive searches.
 Compared to our [GraphQL API](../graphql/index.md), it offers shorter times to first results and supports running exhaustive searches returning a large volume of results without putting pressure on the backend.